shapeblue/mbx/README.md

 - XenServer: 7.1 LSTR

 Tested CloudStack versions:
-- 4.15.2.0
 - 4.16
 - 4.17
 - 4.18

-MBX environment deployment supported with CloudStack versions: 4.11 or later Smoketests supported CloudStack versions: 4.16 or later
+- MBX QA environment deployment supported with CloudStack versions: 4.11 or later.
+- MBX development supported with CloudStack version 4.16 and later.
+- Smoketests supported CloudStack versions: 4.16 or later.

 Note: legacy CloudStack releases older than v4.11 that don't have `cloudstack-marvin` package will not work.